Royal Air Force roundels: Use by other air arms

 Aside from the RAF, the Royal Navy's Royal Naval Air Service (First World War) and later the Fleet Air Arm as well as the air elements of the British Army all adopted the same roundels.

 Many nations which had been within the British Empire and Commonwealth continued to use British roundels despite having achieved independence, including Canada, Australia, New Zealand, and India until nationalism demanded unique roundels for each of those countries.

 South Africa experimented with the four flag colours briefly, but then reverted to the RAF roundel but replaced the red with orange, and then the dot with a Springbok before replacing the disk with a five pointed castle.

 In Canada, the Royal Canadian Air Force changed the red dot into a silver maple leaf, while the Royal Canadian Navy adopted the sugar maple leaf and both were replaced with a geometric stylized leaf.

 Australia changed the red dot to a kangaroo (both standing and running were proposed before the running variant won out) and New Zealand experimented with gold, green and white ferns inset in the red dot before settling on a red kiwi.

-India briefly replaced the SEAC roundel (blue on blue) with a blue and white chakra, before adopting an orange, white and green roundel.
+India briefly replaced the SEAC roundel (blue on blue) with a blue and white Ashoka Chakra, before adopting an orange, white and green roundel on similar lines.

 Southern Rhodesia, the Federation of Rhodesia and Nyasaland and Rhodesia used variations on the British roundel featuring assegais before adopting a green ring with a lion and tusk on a white centre in 1970.